dsbaars/unbrel/README.md

 The apps are commented out in the compose config but Thunderhub, RTL, LNDg and lightning-shell should already work.

-## Defaukt images overview
+## Default images overview

-You can choose your own images and versions in `.env`
+You can choose your own images and versions in `.env`.
+See the `extra` folder for examples for other Umbrel versions but make sure to verify each line before running.

 | **Component**   | **Default Image + Version**         | **Enabled by default?** | **Uses Tor?** | **Exposed by Tor** |
 |-----------------|-------------------------------------|-------------------------|---------------|--------------------|